 Chances are, if you’re an entrepreneur, you will have to fire someone.
 Same goes for managers and executives.
 And if you’re neither, there’s a chance that you may be fired.
+The news is never easy to give or receive, but it will work out.
 I think this process is a great metaphor for life and how we handle relationships and people.

 - The hardest firing decision I had to make.

-- Why you should never prolong firing someone who’s not a good fit for your organization.
+- Why you should never prolong firing an employee who’s not a good fit for your company.

-- How to figure out whether you should fire someone.
+- How to figure out if it’s time to fire someone.

-- The key things to remember during the process of hiring and firing people.
+- The key things to remember during the process of both hiring and termination.

 - The main reasons why you would fire someone.

-- How to manage your mind through this process.
+- How to fire someone and manage your mind through the process.

 - How to have the “letting go” conversation with someone.